-During the training sessions at the old airport I used to hang around the fringes never interfering or getting in the way of the players.
+During the training sessions at the old airport, I used to hang around the fringes never interfering or getting in the way of the players.
 After all, I didn’t want to give them a reason for sending me back to school!

+My close friend Keith was always there too as he was as barmy about the `Saddlers` as I was.
 When we weren’t bunking off school we could be found playing Subbuteo for hours and fighting over who was going to be Walsall!

 It was a fantastic time kicking the balls back to the players when they came our way and occasionally getting autographs in our school exercise books.
 I knew they would come in useful for something!

+Having slipped out of school for a few hours we would then make our way back ready to suffer the consequences.
+I would usually say I got up late or that I was not feeling very well.
 The teachers never bothered to check whether I was telling the truth because I would always write short sick notes from my parents to back up my story!

-It always worked so I continued with the lies for the rest of the season.
+It always worked, so I continued with the lies for the rest of the season.

-In the long hot days of summer holidays, which seemed to go on for ever, I would play football all day on the open `croft` only stopping to run home and grab a bite to eat before returning to the game!
+For me life was football, not education.
+Sometimes during the summer term I would disappear to play football in some quiet part of the school grounds, which was hidden from view of the main school.
+In the long hot days of the summer holidays, which seemed to go on for ever, I would play football all day long on the open `croft`, only stopping to run home and grab a bite to eat before returning to the game!

-Sometimes fifteen or more a side would play on until the sun went down and were back the next day to do it all over again!
+Sometimes fifteen or more a side would play on until the sun went down and we were back the next day to do it all over again!

-Perhaps surprisingly I never did make my living as a clerk or a footballer, I became a secondary school teacher!
+Perhaps surprisingly, I never did make my living as a clerk or a footballer, I became a secondary school teacher!